 Tumour, node and metastasis (TNM) staging is one of the systems used to stage bowel (colon and rectal) cancer.

-Doctors may also use the number staging or the Duke's staging system.
+Doctors may also use the number staging system.
+The Duke's staging system is rarely used anymore.

 Tumour describes the size of the tumour.
 This is a simplified description of the T stage.

 Tis means carcinoma in situ.
 The cancer is at its earliest stage and only in the mucosa.

 T1 means the tumour is only in the inner layer of the bowel.